satvikxbansal/Spotter--Mediapipe-/README.md

 - Server-time readiness: workouts, calibration, insights, and trophy unlocks have fields for future server-confirmed timestamps.
 Stats and trends use the server-confirmed timestamp when it exists and fall back to local time while the app is offline-only.
 - Trophy history: trophy unlocks are now preserved as canonical events, not only as a recalculated progress snapshot.
 This gives the future backend a stable "this was earned then" record and supports retraction/correction without rewriting history.
 - Insight continuity: insight impressions, cooldowns, helpful/not-helpful feedback, and engagement records are account-scoped and have merge rules.
 A future multi-device user should not lose feedback learning or keep seeing the same insight card on every device.
+- Backend-scale local persistence: profile, workout history, trophies, insights, calibration, theme, and the write journal now encode and write JSON through a dedicated persistence actor instead of doing frequent save work on the UI path.
+Rapid repeated saves are coalesced with a last-write-wins policy, while atomic writes and rollback behavior stay intact.
 - Conflict policy: `Documentation/SyncConflictResolution.md` defines how each major record should merge when local and remote copies disagree, and when the app should mark a record as conflicted instead of guessing.
 - Firestore shape: `Documentation/FirestoreShape.md` measures a synthetic worst-case workout and chooses a compact workout document plus per-set documents.
 This keeps history queries light while preserving detailed rep and cue evidence safely under Firestore document limits.
 - Privacy boundary: the future backend shape still allows only derived training evidence.
 Raw video, camera frames, face images, raw pose streams, raw biometric face data, raw pose timelines, and secrets stay out of the upload path.